 Team members use their professional skills in many long-term volunteer initiatives including:

 Helping Seniors Move

-The team has helped elderly residents affected by the redevelopment of housing estates relocate to new homes including residents of Shek Kip Mei, So Uk and Ngau Tau Kok Lower estates.
+The team has helped elderly residents affected by the redevelopment of housing estates relocate to new homes including residents of Shek Kip Mei, So Uk, Ngau Tau Kok Lower and Anderson Road estates.
 The relocation programme used the expertise of Group staff in construction and property management to help seniors pick and inspect their new flats and do basic work like installing lights, tiling floors and cleaning.
 Team members also passed on their expertise to students and volunteers from other companies and organizations to help more people in need.

 Refurbishing Dorms for Recovering Mental Patients

 The volunteers took part in a programme organized by the Christian Family Service Centre to apply their professional skills to improve the living quarters of recovering mental patients at the centre.
 They plastered and painted walls, rewired circuitry, fixed plumbing and more.
 The programme included seminars and activities where the volunteers and residents got acquainted and built rapport.
 The volunteers taught the residents how to do home maintenance – helping build their confidence and independence – and organized an outreach squad with trained residents to help other recovering mental patients.